You have probably come across Japanese words that start with “o – お” like okane, ocha, ogenki or that end with “go – ご” like goyukkuri.

 ご結婚 (Gokekkon)Marriage ご連絡 (Gorenraku)Contact

-It is important to remember again that not always the words will use honorifics, and that one should not use them in any word, and that honorifics can completely change the meaning of words.
+It is important to remember again that not all words will use honorifics, and that they should not be used in any word, and that honorifics can completely change the meanings of words.

 O-namae wa nan desu ka.